nemorixpay/NemorixPay-Mobile-Code/README.md

 Initial repository of the open-source project NemorixPay, which provides financial aid to underserved communities in Venezuela and Mexico.
 This code is freely accessible and is licensed under **Apache 2.0**.
 For more details, please refer to the LICENSE section.

-You can view NemorixPay's initial design here:
+You can view NemorixPay's design here: [Initial Design](https://github.com/nemorixpay/NemorixPay-Readme/blob/main/design/design.md) (*In Progress*)

 ## Getting Started